igoropaniuk/teledigest/README.md

 3. Copy the api key - you will need it for the configuration file

-## Preparing the TOML configuration
+## Preparing the configuration file

 Before running the bot, create a configuration file, e.g. `teledigest.conf`: